 (5) Real Estate and Rental Agency Fees.
 All real estate and rental agency fees and advertising costs paid by an awardee to secure housing accommodations from which she or he is later unlawfully evicted or caused to move, and those which are contracted for or paid by an awardee to secure later housing accommodations because of such unlawful removal, shall be compensable.

 (6) Housing Deposits.
-If an awardee is unlawfully removed by respondent from any housing accommodation, and in order to secure new accommodations is required to pay a damage or other deposit, then an award shall be made equal to 1% per month on refundable deposits.
+If an awardee is unlawfully removed by respondent from any housing accommodation, and in order to secure new accommodations is required to pay damage or other deposit, then an award shall be made equal to 1% per month on refundable deposits.
 The award should be computed for the period of awardee's actual or expected rental terms, or for one year, whichever is longer.
 On nonrefundable deposits, an amount equal to the amount by which the deposit exceeds the deposit made on the housing accommodations from which the awardee was unlawfully removed shall be made.

 (7) Miscellaneous Expenses.
 All other expenses or losses incurred as a result of respondent's unlawful acts or practices shall be compensable by monetary award.

 (8) Interest.
-Interest rate determined on a quarterly basis by the Internal Revenue Service shall be added to all back pay awards and to all awards which are in compensation of out-of-pocket expenses incurred by the awardee.
-Such interest shall run from the date such back pay was due the awardee as wages or from the date the expenses were paid out by the awardee.
+Interest shall accrue at the rate of 12 percent per annum on the amount of money delinquent and shall be computed on a monthly basis.
+It shall be added to all back pay awards and to all awards to compensate of out-of-pocket expenses incurred by the awardee.
+Such interest shall run from the date such back pay was due the awardee as wages or from the date the expenses were paid out by the awardee until the amount is paid.

 (9) Employment Discrimination--Computation.
-All calculations under subsections 1, 2, 6 and 7, and 8 above, for an employment discrimination case, shall be computed with reference to the period over which the awardee is determined to have been damaged by the respondent's wrongful act.
+All calculations under subsections 1, 2 7, and 8 above, for an employment discrimination case, shall be computed with reference to the period over which the awardee is determined to have been damaged by the respondent's wrongful act.